Paddlefish: Snagging Report and Advisories

 Body

 In addition to using trash receptacles, disposing of fish-cleaning waste back into the water is allowed.
 Fish-cleaning waste should not be allowed to pile up near the water’s edge.
-It should be discarded into deeper water or in the flowing part of the stream where it cannot end up washing on to the bank or concentrated in one area.
+It should be discarded into deeper water or in the flowing part of the stream.
+It is important to remember that the Wildlife Code of Missouri prohibits the transportation of extricated paddlefish eggs, so extracted paddlefish eggs cannot be transported out into deeper water for disposal.

 Body

-Snagging is very dependent on environmental conditions: photoperiod, water temperature and flow.
+Snagging is very dependent on environmental conditions - photoperiod, water temperature and flow.
 As daylight gets longer, paddlefish will start congregating in deep holes.
 Then as water temperatures reach 50-55F and there is an increase in flow, paddlefish migrate upstream to spawn.
 The increase in flow is what triggers them to make the spawning run.
 As the water temperature and flow increase, the fish will move upstream in the reservoir or river.

 If we get a dry spring without much rain, snagging may not be as good as it has been in the past, and the fish will tend to remain lower in the reservoirs or rivers.
 On the other hand, if we have a very wet spring, fish will move up higher in the reservoirs or rivers.
 In some areas, snagging may be very difficult or hazardous if flooding occurs.
 During flooding events paddlefish will move out of the heavy flows to wait until flows come down.
 When reservoirs and rivers are rising due to heavy rains, logs and other debris can float downstream, and boaters need to be careful.